cn-tools/cntools_FreshRssExtensions/xExtension-FeedTitleBuilder/README.md

 # FreshRSS FeedTitleBuilder
-Build your own feed title based on url, days date and original feed title
+Build your own feed title based on url, the original feed title and the date the feed was added

 # Documentation